-The most recent LakeSPI scores for the Auckland Region (red lines) are plotted with scores for a total 220 New Zealand lakes.
-LakeSPI Index is plotted on the y-axis (points), Native Condition Index as lines to the right and Invasive Impact Index lines to the left of the x-axis.
+The most recent LakeSPI scores for the Auckland region (red lines) are plotted with scores for a total of 281 New Zealand lakes.
+LakeSPI Index is plotted on the y-axis (points), Native Condition Index as lines to the right and Invasive Impact Index lines to the left.
 Five categories of LakeSPI condition are indicated.
-Lake names are listed in ascending order with the exception of 11 non-vegetated Auckland lakes.
+Lake names are listed in ascending order with the exception of 9 non-vegetated Auckland lakes.

-Figure 9.Proportion of lakes that fall into each of five categories of LakeSPI Index for the region and nationally, with number of lakes assessed shown in parenthesis.
+• Proportion of lakes that fall into each of five categories of LakeSPI Index for the region and nationally, with numbers of lakes assessed shown in parenthesis.

-4.2 Stability in lake condition
+Stability in lake condition

 Changes in LakeSPI indices between the last two assessments for each lake have been used to provide an indication of the current stability in lake condition and the direction of any change.
+We could not assess extremely shallow and dry lakes (four), or lakes that had been surveyed only once (5).
+Statistical analysis was also undertaken where possible (Table 34).
-Of the 27 lakes that were suitable for LakeSPI assessment, thirteen appeared to be in a stable condition, with changes in scores of ≤5% (Table 33).
-However, in the case of Lake Karaka that was previously in a non-vegetated condition, the lake had changed to a dry water body, which could be considered as a significant deterioration.

-Two lakes showed likely improvements in their LakeSPI indices.
-These were Lake Whatihua, in which egeria had reduced in dominance and native vegetation values had improved, and Mangatawhiri Reservoir, where the depth of native vegetation may have been exaggerated by prior water level increases.
+Of the 21 lakes that were suitable for LakeSPI assessment, ten appeared to be in a stable condition, with changes in scores of $\leq 5\%$ (Table 34).
+Another four lakes with changes in scores of $\leq 5\%$ raised concerns due to observations during the most recent survey of poor plant condition and/or low plant presence in some areas (Kawaupaku, Rototoa, small Pehiakura).
+Lake Pokorua results remained similar to the last assessment, but together with earlier historical data suggests-cycles of change and a somewhat unstable dominance by the weed egeria (Egeria densa).
+The only lake that showed likely improvements in their LakeSPI indices was Mangatawhiri Reservoir, but the depth of native vegetation may have been exaggerated by prior water level increases.

-A further 5 lakes showed a declining lake condition (>15% change) between the last two assessments.
-The largest change was for Lake Poutoa, where water level reduction for this shallow lake had a profound effect on LakeSPI scores.
-Water level reduction is a threat to the string of smaller lakes along the South Kaipara Peninsula, with available evidence of higher water levels in the past.
+A further 6 lakes showed a declining lake condition (>5% change) between the last two assessments (Table 34).
+Lake Tomarata had lost its submerged vegetation possibility due to interactions between poor water clarity conditions for plant growth and ongoing disturbance by populations of coarse fish.
+Lake Pupuke and Whatihua showed a retraction of deeper plant communities that suggests a reduction in long-term water clarity.

 The status of Watercare managed water bodies were influenced by the timing of assessments in relation to the temporal pattern of water level fluctuation.
-In the case of apparent reductions in the condition of Mangatangi, Lower Huia and Cossey's Reservoirs these are driven by the extent and timing of water level fluctuations, and possibly additional factors of water clarity and exotic fish disturbance in the case of Cossey's reservoir.
-Lake Pokorua had declined since the last assessment, but earlier historical data suggests cycles of change and a somewhat unstable dominance by the weed egeria (Egeria densa).
+In the case of apparent reductions in the condition of Mangatangi, Lower Huia and Cossey's Reservoirs these are driven by the extent and timing of water level fluctuations, and possibly additional factors of water clarity and exotic fish disturbance in the case of Cossey's reservoir (Table 34).